zakariyaq313/nightly-notes-vue/README.md

 # **Nightly Notes (Vue)**

-A notes-app inspired by Google Keep - made using Vue.
+A notes application, inspired by Google Keep, built with Vue.
 There is also an [alternate version](https://github.com/zakariyaq313/nightly-notes-react) using React.

 **Screenshot -**